v

 will the pandemic change

-of the office?
+the rules of the office?
 As millions

 of employees worldwide adapt to the idea of working from home, going back to